Presles, Belgium

 The village has a Walloon language theatre company, Les Nerviens (meaning Nervian in English).

 History

 The assumption a long time was put forth that the battle of Julius Caesar against the Nervians would have occurred in Presles, which was cancelled in around 1940.

+Presles belonged to the Prince-Bishopric of Liège until the French occupation, after which it was added to the new department Jemappes.